 - STEP 2 - Complete Your FAFSA

 - To apply for financial aid, you MUST complete a FAFSA by visiting studentaid.gov.
-You should complete the application as early as possible after Oct.
-1. You must complete and submit the FAFSA, along with any requested documentation, by the priority deadline of Jan.
-15 to receive the maximum consideration for limited financial aid resources.
+You should complete the application as early as possible after December 2023 in the 2024-25 aid year.
+For 2024-25, you must complete and submit the FAFSA, along with any requested documentation, by the priority deadline of March 15, 2024 to receive the maximum consideration for limited financial aid resources.
+The priority deadline for 2023-24 was Jan.
+15, 2023.
 The University of Houston’s Federal School Code is 003652.

 - STEP 3 - Review Your Student Aid Report (SAR)